Download PDF: Hardison-Moody, Getting This Off My Chest

 So, I just, I don’t know, but as far as he goes, I try to keep him saintly in everybody’s eyes because in the back of my head I’m thinking, I know everything he puts me through but I’m probably still going to end up going back to him so I don’t want to go back to him and then I told everybody all this stuff … that cause[s] confusion between me and him.

 There is no space in either Diana’s relationship with the women at church or her partner for this ambivalence, so she chooses to keep the images separate in an effort to eliminate “confusion.”
 In her attempt to navigate what it means to be caught in the middle of her own healing and her feelings for her partner, Diana feels cut off from any sense of an empathic community that might provide much needed care.
 Indeed this complicated space between leaving and staying is experienced by many women affected by intimate partner violence.
 As Viveka Enander has noted, women who have experienced intimate partner violence feel themselves stigmatized for both leaving an abusive partner and for staying.12 As she writes, “In the first case, women are made responsible for keeping families together, regardless of the individual cost.
 In the second case, women who are subjected to male violence are made responsible for solving this difficult social problem by the individual act of leaving.”13 Caught between a rock and a hard place, women can feel judged for either position they take.
 This sense of judgment is particularly significant if we understand leaving an abuser as long-term process that Enander and Holberg describe in three parts as breaking up, becoming free, and understanding.
 The process of becoming free from an abuser, where Diana was at the time of this interview, “involves release from the strong emotional bond that battered women may develop to their batterers.”14 Painful and tenuous, it can last for years.
+However, it is a fight that needs to be done for them to become truly free.
+There are some victims who believe they can not escape because of concerns such as financial issues, custody battles for any children they have with their abusers etc, but there are law firms similar to these Eatons Solicitors that could help them fight these battles and win.
+It is important for victims to understand and know that there are a lot of people on their side and will help and support them to free themselves from abuse.

 Although we can acknowledge (with Diana) that leaving her abusive partner was a positive and important step in her healing process, as she processes through the complex process of “breaking free” from her abuser, she lacks of a community of care that will listen to and support her.
 As philosopher Susan Brison writes of her own experiences and reflections on the effect of rape on the creation and maintenance of the self, “in order to recover, a trauma survivor needs to be able to control herself, control her environment (within reasonable limits), and be reconnected with humanity.
 Whether the latter two achievements occur depends, to a large extent, on other people.”15 Brison writes about her efforts to alter her environment after being raped, by taking self-defense classes and slowly beginning to feel comfortable walking alone at night.16 A shelter, although it imposes strict rules and limits personal freedom, has become a space in which Diana can begin to imagine a new life for herself and her son: